 Selection and classification of goods and services

-When you apply to have a trademark registered, you must state which goods and services (products) you think the trademark should be used for.
+When you apply for a trademark registration, you must state which goods and services (products) you plan to use the trademark for.
 This is called classification, as you need to associate your products with product classes.
-When the trademark is registered, you get the exclusive right to use the trademark on only the goods and services you choose.
+When the trademark is registered, your exclusive right to use the trademark will apply only to the goods and services you choose.

 Read more about See what your competitors are doing